 Medicaid requires that we review and authorize some services before they are provided.
-Prior authorization is generally required for all services managed by Vaya, except for emergency/crisis services and basic outpatient services, such as assessments, medication management, and therapy for individuals with less severe needs.
 Vaya's Utilization Management (UM) Team reviews service authorization requests and provides clinical oversight of the services covered in our benefit plans.
 Vaya's Member and Recipient Service Line is available from 7 a.m. to 6 p.m., Monday through Saturday, at 1-800-962-9003 to assist with clinical concerns for children who do not have assigned Vaya care managers.
 Vaya care managers work closely with parents and guardians to support needed treatment at the right level of care to support the goal of full community inclusion.

 Authorization decisions are based on eligibility and medical necessity, and not all services listed are available in all counties served by Vaya.
-Services must be provided in accordance with requirements applicable to each service, including the NC State Plan for Medical Assistance (NC Medicaid State Plan), the 1915 (b)/(c) Waiver and Medicaid Clinical Coverage Policies, and other service definitions established or approved by NCDHHS.
+Services must be provided in accordance with requirements applicable to each service, including the NC State Plan for Medical Assistance (NC Medicaid State Plan), applicable Medicaid waivers, Medicaid clinical coverage policies, and other service definitions established or approved by NCDHHS.
 For additional Medicaid Service Authorization Documentation Requirements, review Vaya's Medicaid 1915(b) Authorization Guidelines for Mental Health/Substance Use Services - Child on our Authorization Guidelines webpage.

 For Medicaid beneficiaries under age 21, we also review requests against Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) criteria.
-EPSDT is a part of the federal law that requires Medicaid to pay for regular screenings and certain services for children and youth, even if the services are not included in the NC Medicaid State Plan or the 1915(b) Waiver.
+EPSDT is a part of the federal law that requires Medicaid to pay for regular screenings and certain services for children and youth, even if the services are not included in the NC Medicaid State Plan or an applicable waiver.
 Medicaid pays for services under EPSDT only if they are medically necessary to correct or ameliorate a defect, physical or mental illness, or condition identified through the screening.
 For more information on EPSDT, call Vaya's Member and Recipient Service Line at 1-800-962-9003.

-If a Vaya UM clinician finds that a requested service may not meet criteria, the request will be reviewed by a licensed psychologist or medical doctor (peer reviewer) to make a final decision.
+If a Vaya UM clinician finds a requested service may not meet criteria, a licensed psychologist or medical doctor (peer reviewer) reviews the request to make a final decision.
 If the service is not approved, the member, guardian, or a representative who has written permission to act on the member's behalf may file an appeal.
 For more information on the appeals process, including required timeframes, please visit the Member Appeals page of the Vaya website.